White Settlement, Texas

 White Settlement is a city in Tarrant County, Texas, United States, and a northwestern suburb of Fort Worth.
-The population was estimated to be 18,084 in 2021.
+Its population was estimated to be 18,084 in 2021.
 The city is bordered by Lockheed Martin and the Naval Air Station Joint Reserve Base Fort Worth.

-White Settlement Public Library is home to a cat named Browser, who gained international attention in 2016 when local politicians sought to oust him from the library over the objections of local residents.
+Prior to his death, White Settlement Public Library was home to Browser, a cat that gained international attention in 2016, when local politicians sought to oust him from the library over the objections of local residents.

 History

 Even before the beginnings of a nearby military outpost, Fort Worth, white settlers took up refuge along a creek, later named Farmers Branch Creek.
-Before the end of 1841, settlers began arriving from Missouri, Illinois, Indiana, Kentucky and Tennessee.
-In 1850 the area's first census showed the population consisted of 599 white Americans and 65 Black enslaved people.
-By the mid-1850s, many more settlers arrived bringing with them more enslaved people.
+Before the end of 1841, settlers began arriving from Missouri, Illinois, Indiana, Kentucky, and Tennessee.
+In 1850, the area's first census showed the population consisted of 599 White Americans and 65 Black enslaved people.
+By the mid-1850s, many more settlers arrived, bringing with them more enslaved people.

 The oldest street in White Settlement is White Settlement Road.
 This original trail led from the fort to the "white settlement" about eight miles west into Native American territory.
 As the Native Americans were forced from the area, and the settlement moved westward, the road followed.
 This was the only public road in White Settlement's early history.

-While early life was not easy for the settlers with frequent clashes with indigenous populations, White Settlement became a trading outpost.
-As the migrating settlers carved out homesteads among the various indigenous tribes, outsiders and Native Americans referred to the area as "the white settlement."
+While early life was not easy for the settlers, with frequent clashes with indigenous populations, White Settlement became a trading outpost.
+As the migrating settlers carved out homesteads among the various indigenous tribes, outsiders, and Native Americans referred to the area as "the white settlement."

 In February 1942, Consolidated Aircraft Company began construction on the B-24 Liberator heavy bomber at Air Force Plant #4.
 Liberator Village, as it became known, consisted of housing units across the city to house aircraft workers.

 In modern times, the city of White Settlement is the gateway to national defense, bordered by Lockheed Martin and the Naval Air Station Joint Reserve Base Fort Worth.
 As federal properties, the White Settlement Police Department has concurrent jurisdiction for calls for service and patrols at the military base and aircraft plant.

 Two members of the city's West Freeway Church of Christ were killed by a gunman on December 29, 2019, during a morning service.
-The shooter was in turn shot dead by a church security guard.
+The shooter was, in turn, shot dead by a church security guard.

-Most recent White Settlement Mayor Ronald White died in office on January 17, 2023.
-Mayor White was the 19th Mayor of White Settlement.
-Mayor Pro Tem Amber Muñoz took over as the 20th Mayor of White Settlement, becoming the first woman to serve as mayor in the city's history.
+A recent White Settlement mayor, Ronald White, died in office on January 17, 2023.
+He was the 19th mayor of the city.
+Mayor Pro Tem Amber Muñoz took over as the 20th mayor of White Settlement, becoming the first woman to serve as mayor in the city's history.
 On May 6, 2023, residents elected Faron Young in a special election to fill the office for the remainder of White's term.